 In spite of limited grant for research and dearth of material for research, many lecturers manage to conduct researches in their various fields with a view to promoting scholarship and to serve the nation.
-As observed by Utomi, the demand for higher education in Nigeria has led to phenomenal expansion and tremendous growth in the number of tertiary education institutions and student population in the last two decades38.
+As observed by Utomi, the demand for higher education in Nigeria has led to phenomenal expansion and tremendous growth in the number of tertiary education institutions and student population in the last two decades 38.
 This tremendous growth in the demand for higher education has resulted in serious stress in the human and infrastructural resources in the institutions and this has really taken a negative toll on the quality of services provided by the institutions and the comparative quality of the products.
-The standards and performance of the Nigeria tertiary education institutions have suffered multiple vicissitudes and neglect.
-To state categorically, tertiary education institutions in Nigeria has not yet produced a critical mass of persons with the requisite generic skills that can be associated with the development of the Nigeria state39.
+The standards and performance of the Nigerian tertiary education institutions compared to the ones in the western world shows that Nigeria tertiary education institutions have suffered multiple vicissitudes and neglect.
+To state categorically, tertiary education institutions in Nigeria has not yet produced a critical mass of persons with the requisite generic skills that can be associated with the development of the Nigeria state 39.

 The current situation of tertiary education institutions in Nigeria which AIFCE is one of such can be best described as weak, and inadequate for the current challenges and future need of the country.
-The NUC Needs Assessment Report of the Nigeria Public Tertiary Education Institution System has been described in the situation as thus; physical facilities in teaching and learning in public tertiary institutions were inadequate, dilapidated, over stressed and improved40.
+The NUC Needs Assessment Report of the Nigeria Public Tertiary Education Institution System has been described in the situation as thus; physical facilities in teaching and learning in public tertiary institutions were inadequate, dilapidated, over stressed and improved.
 On manpower, the report revealed appalling staff/students ration.
-Hence, among the academic staff, only 43 per cent hold Ph.D in degrees Universities and less in Polytechnics and Colleges of Education in the entire system, only 7 of the over hundred universities have up to 60 per cent academic staff with PhD qualifications, the trends in Polytechnics and Colleges of Education through out the federation gives one concern as it is a misery41.
+Hence, among the academic staff, only 43 per cent hold Ph.D in degrees Universities and less in Polytechnics and Colleges of Education in the entire system, only 7 of the over hundred universities have up to 60 per cent academic staff with PhD qualifications, the trends in Polytechnics and Colleges of Education through out the federation gives one concern as it is a misery.
 The number of the non-teaching staff has been described as mind-boggling.